 Virginia has 567,830 small businesses, according to the most current federal data available.
 Of those 567,830 small businesses in Virginia, 169,053 have employees.
 The remaining 398,777 are Virginia small businesses that have no employees.

-Richmond’s vibrant startup climate has been met with an influx of new and young talent, a move by corporate giants back into the city, and by national headlines touting our food and tourism scene that place Richmond alongside other globally recognized cities.
+Richmond’s vibrant startup climate has been met with an influx of new and young talent, a move by corporate giants back into the city, and by national headlines touting our food and tourism scene that places Richmond alongside other globally recognized cities.

 Taken together, the decade since the downturn has created a healthy startup ecosystem — an environment where entrepreneurs are supported and cultivated and where investors and new businesses are drawn.